 After making your trust document, you (and your spouse, if you made a trust together) must sign it in front of a notary public.
-Nolo's Online Living Trust and other living trust products provide instructions on how to get your trust notarized.
+Quicken WillMaker & Trust provides instructions on how to get your trust notarized.

-This is a crucial step that, unfortunately, some people never take.
-But to make your trust effective, you must hold title to trust property in your name as trustee -- for example, if John Smith wants to hold real estate in his trust, he must prepare and sign a new deed transferring the real estate to "John Smith, trustee of the John Smith Revocable Living Trust dated June 4, 20xx."
+his is a crucial step that, unfortunately, some people never take.
+But to make your trust effective, you must hold title to trust property in your name as trustee—for example, if John Smith wants to hold real estate in his trust, he must prepare and sign a new deed transferring the real estate to "John Smith, trustee of the John Smith Revocable Living Trust dated June 4, 20xx."

 You don't need to file your trust document with a court or any government agency.
 Just keep it in a safe place—for example, a small fireproof home safe—and tell your successor trustee where the trust document is and how to get access to it when the time comes.